 These apprenticeships will be taken up by employers, from all sectors, across the country.
 This approach to assessment, with its emphasis on on-line and virtual assessment, means that there is no requirement for physical centres or for assessors to be located geographically.

-There are a wide range of providers of vendor certificates and a number of specialist assessment organisations with the sector expertise to develop and deliver the required assessments.
+There are a number of specialist assessment organisations with the sector expertise to develop and deliver the required assessments.